uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

     ^^^^^^^^^^^      ^^^^^^^^^
     ```

 1. You will find the Singularity image `tensorflow_1.14.0-gpu.sif` in your current directory.
+Consult the instructions in the previous sections.
+Remeber to replace `$CONTAINERDIR/tensorflow-2.8.0.sif` with the actual path to your own Singularity image.

 ## Conda environment

 The Python/CUDA/TensorFlow versions have to be very specific.